 Delaware winters are not for the faint of heart and Delaware summers are for the young at heart.
 During any time of year, you want to keep your home at its best.
 One important way to do that is to make sure your home is insulated properly for all types of weather with spray foam insulation.
 Spray foam insulation is ideal for builders and homeowners looking for an all-in-one home insulating and air sealing solution.
-Unlike fiberglass insulation, spray foam insulation expands when applied and completely fills a cavity to prevent air leakage and keep energy bills low.
+Unlike fiberglass insulation, spray foam insulation expands when applied and completely fills a cavity to prevent air leakage and help keep energy bills low.
 It also provides additional stability to your home and improves the structural integrity of the building.

-Open cell spray foam is less dense as the cells in the foam are open rather than staying intact.
-Open cell spray foam has a density of 0.5 pounds per cubic foot.
-It consists of cells of foam that are not completely closed.
-The cells are broken and air fills all the “open” space inside the material.
+OPEN CELL SPRAY FOAM is less dense, as the cells in the foam are open rather than staying intact.
+This type of expanding foam insulation has a density of 0.5 pounds per cubic foot.
+It consists of cells of foam that are not completely closed — instead, the cells are broken, and air fills all the “open” space inside the material.
 Open cell spray foam insulation has an R-value of 3.4 to 4.5 per inch.
 (R-value or thermal resistance value, is how an insulating material’s resistance to conductive heat flow is measured.
 The higher the R-value, the greater the insulating effectiveness.)

-Closed cell spray foam is more dense than open cell spray foam as the cells in the foam are closed.
-This increases the product’s R-value and can contribute to building stability.
-Closed cell spray foam has a density of 2.0 pounds per cubic foot.
-The cells are closed and packed tightly together.
-They are filled with gas that helps the foam rise and expand.
-Closed cell foam is very dense and therefore has greater insulating properties.
-Closed cell spray foam insulation has an R-value of 5.4 to 7.2 per inch.
+CLOSED CELL SPRAY FOAM is more dense than open cell spray foam, as the cells in the foam are closed.
+This increases the product’s R-value (closed cell spray foam insulation has an R-value of 5.4 to 7.2 per inch) and can contribute to building stability.
+This type of expandable foam has a density of 2.0 pounds per cubic foot.
+The cells are fully closed and packed tightly together — and they are filled with gas that helps the foam rise and expand.
+Closed cell insulation is very dense and therefore has greater insulating properties.